d-kato/RZ_A2M_WebCamera_MIPI/README.md

 ### LCD setting
 You can turn on the LCD display by changing the ``mbed_app.json`` file.
+When the LCD is enabled, camera images are not displayed in the web browser.
+Only the ISP setting screen is displayed.
 Please refer to ``mbed-gr-libs/EasyAttach_CameraAndLCD/README.md`` for details.
 ```
 {